econoalchemist/RoninDojo-Tanto/04_SamouraiWallet.md

 - Stonewall, a post-mix spending tool that breaks on-chain heuristics
 - StonewallX2, a post-mix spending tool that looks identical to Stonewall on-chain but is actually made with two peers
 - Stowaway, a post-mix spending tool that obfuscates the amount being spent
-- Ricochet, a post-mix spending tool that add additional hops between the final payment destination
+- Ricochet, a post-mix spending tool that adds additional hops between the final payment destination
 - Advanced coin control
 - Seperate wallets for deposit, pre-mix, & post-mix bitcoin